goshiphq/goship-cms/content/blog/7-ways-to-reduce-shipping-costs.md

   reduce shipping expenses and improve profit!
 postedAt: "1633007886706"
 news: false
-description: Learn 7 ways to reduce shipping costs for your small business or ecommerce business.
+description: When the bulk of your business funds go to packaging and deliveries, it might be time to reconsider reducing shipping costs to improve your profit margin.
-keywords: how to save on shipping costs
+keywords: shipping costs, freight rates
 altText: shipping costs
-image: images/how-to-save-on-shipping-costs.jpg
+image: images/goship-blog-12-.png
 ---